 Eldritch Blast.
 The be-all-and-end-all of damaging cantrips in 5e, Eldritch Blast makes casting Witch Bolt seem silly in most scenarios.
 Why waste a 1st-level spell slot for +1 average damage on the initial cast with a (likely poor) chance of dealing any further damage?
 Especially once invocations start scaling Eldritch Blast to the moon.

-Finally, the cantrip that’s available to all three of the Witch Bolt spellcasters:
+Finally, the cantrip that’s available to two Witch Bolt spellcasters (Wizards and Warlocks):

 Toll The Dead It may only deal 4.5 base damage, but if the target’s missing any health, Toll The Dead does the same average damage as Witch Bolt’s initial damage (6.5).